arif-desu/Lyra/docs/Thejas32.md

 $\therefore 1 \mu s \quad \rightarrow \ 100 \quad ticks $

-So load a value of **100** for 1 $\mu s$ delay.
+So load a value of **100** for 1 $\mu s$ time period.

 ---
 # Interrupts and Exceptions

-These are RISC-V definitions :
+As defined by RISC-V ISA manual:

-- **Exception** : Used to refer to an unusual condition occurring at runtime (ie synchronous in nature) associated with an instruction in the current core.
-Eg : Illegal instruction
+- **Exception** : Used to refer to an unusual condition occurring at runtime (ie _synchronous_ in nature) associated with an instruction in the current core.
+Eg : Illegal instruction, Division-by-zero.

-- **Interrupt** : Refers to an external asynchronous event that may cause a hart to experience unexpected transfer of control.
-Typically done by peripherals.
+- **Interrupt** : Refers to an external _asynchronous_ event that may cause a hart to experience unexpected transfer of control.
+Typically triggered by peripherals.

 The transfer of control in both cases is called a **Trap**.